ghsiss/TrafficAuthV2XClient/README.md

 ## Documentation

-Documenation is available as a .doccarchive, and is hosted on Swift Package Index
+Documenation is available as statically hosted at https://ghsiss.github.io/TrafficAuthV2XClient/documentation/trafficauth_v2xclient_ios/, and is hosted on Swift Package Index.

 ## Getting Started